jabarihunt/JSON-Web-Token/README.md

 # JSON Web Token Class

 A simple and lightweight class to create, sign, and verify JSON Web Tokens (JWT).
-The class also has a method that creates secrets with double the minimun length needed to ensure the creation of secure signatures.
+The class also has a method that creates secrets with double the minimum length needed to ensure the creation of secure signatures.
 The [JWT standard](https://tools.ietf.org/html/rfc7519 "RFC 7519") requires that implementations must support HS256 and "none" as valid algorithms (all others are optional).
 This implementation currently supports HS256, HS384, HS512, and "none".
-Support for both RS and ES eqivalent algorithms will be added in future versions.
+Support for both RS and ES equivalent algorithms will be added in future versions.

 ## Getting Started